SAP-archive/aas-transformation-library/docs/articles/development_workflow.md

 If you are a member of the development team, create a feature branch directly within the repository.

 Otherwise, if you are a non-member contributor, fork the repository and create the feature branch in your forked repository.
-See this Github tuturial for more guidance.
+Developers can open pull requests that will be reviewed and merged to the development branch.

 **Branch Prefix.** Each PullRequest must contained a list of the changed topics, for instance as a list of bulletpoints.
 Simply refering to the commit messages is not sufficient.

 **Reviews.** Each PullRequest is reviewed by the Maintainers of the project.
 In order to simplify the workflow, please assign the PullRequest directly to the Maintainer you think is most knowledgable about your changes.

 ## Commit Messages